How would you like to target your ads to people who are ready and willing to buy the product that you’re selling?

 Each category also has one or more subcategories of in-market audiences for search ads.
 Some of those subcategories even have sub-subcategories!

 It’s important to drill down to the level that’s best-suited to your target market.
 If you pick a category that’s too broad, you risk wasting money on clicks from people who aren’t really interested in what you’re offering.

 Using In-Market Audiences for Search Ads

 Now, let’s put this where the rubber meets the road by looking ways to use in-market audiences in your online advertising.

-If you’re under the impression that you can just create a campaign and launch it with an in-market audience, you’re wrong.
+If you’re under the impression that you can just create a campaign and launch it with a Google Ads in-market audience, you’re wrong.
 You need to craft the ad copy so that it appeals to people who are ready to make a purchase.

 Start Marketing to Them Before They’re Ready to Buy

 The first thing you should do is invest some of your marketing dollars in brand-name awareness campaigns.

 Why?
 Because that gives you a better shot with in-market audiences later on.
 People who see your in-market ad will already know about your business.

 That’s yet another reason why some brands fail when they use in-market audiences.
 They don’t “warm up” the people in their target market beforehand.

 In-Marketing Audiences: “Imagine a World…”

 Next, it’s time to look at specific types of ad copy that will help you close the sale with in-market audiences.
 The first is one called the Don LaFontaine model.